What is Subscribe to Open (S2O)?

 If subscription revenues fall significantly, e.g. because institutions decide to cancel their subscription payment, or delay their payments significantly, the content from that year will go behind a paywall and only the subscribers will still have access.

 How is the EDP Sciences’ S2O being introduced in Year 1?

-EDPS is introducing a pilot S2O programme in 2020, when the first journal, Mathematical Modelling of Natural Phenomena, was offered to current institutional subscribers with a 5% discount off the regular subscription price, and the back content published in the journal in previous years was put in free access.
+EDPS introduced a pilot S2O programme in 2020, when the first journal, Mathematical Modelling of Natural Phenomena, was offered to current institutional subscribers with a 5% discount off the regular subscription price, and the back content published in the journal in previous years was put in free access.

 Following the subscription renewal cycle, a journal joining the S2O programme will publish its newly accepted content in OA as soon as all subscription renewals have been received, typically at the end of February in Year 1.

 What happens in Year 2 and subsequent years?